 Mo Jiang has been at VCU since 2018.
-His main research interests are to advance mass production of emerging materials with precise control for health and energy applications, and to understand links between manufacturing process, particle structure, and product performance.
-Current topics include energy-efficient scalable manufacturing of essential ingredients for (bio)pharmaceutical products and active materials for Li-ion battery cathodes.
-The Jiang Group research is funded by NSF, DOE, U.S. Pharmacopeia, the Gates Foundation, and pharmaceutical companies.
+His main research interests include to advance scalable sustainable production of emerging materials with precise control for health and energy applications, and to understand the links among the synthesis process, particle property distribution, and product quality.
+Current projects include energy-efficient scalable manufacturing of essential (bio)pharmaceutical ingredients and active cathode materials for Li-ion batteries using slug flow.
+The Jiang Group research has been funded by NSF, DOE, U.S. Pharmacopeia, the Gates Foundation, and pharmaceutical companies.

 Industry Expertise (4)

 Massachusetts Institute of Technology: Ph.D., Chemical Engineering 2015

 University of Illinois at Urbana-Champaign: M.S., Chemical Engineering 2008

 - American Institute of Chemical Engineers - Senior Member

 Media Appearances (1)

 VCU receives $2.5M grant to extend battery life development

 “Our goal is to improve the batteries so that they can last longer, be more durable and safer,” Gupta said in a statement.
 He will work with Mo Jiang, a VCU assistant professor, and Parans Paranthaman, a corporate fellow at Oak Ridge National Laboratory.

 • Advanced manufacturing of uniform and tunable particles (e.g., lithium-ion battery cathode materials)